learn-co-curriculum/dsc-conditional-probability-lab/README.md

 You will be able to:

-- Understand and explain the conditional probability - $P(A \cap B) = P(A \mid B) P(B)$
+* Differentiate between independent and dependent events
-- Use the multiplication rule to find the probability of the intersection of two events
+* Use the multiplication rule to find the probability of the intersection of two events
-- Apply the techniques learned in the lesson to simple problems

 ## Exercise 1
 A coin is tossed and a single 6-sided dice is rolled.
 Find the probability of landing on the head side of the coin and rolling a 3 on the dice.